llm-workflow-engine/llm-workflow-engine/examples/templates/example-code-spec-generator.md

     ## FORMAT

+    Your final output should be:

+      1. A summary of the final GOAL developed through discussion
-    Your final output should be the SPECIFICATION, adhering to the following principles:
+      2. The SPECIFICATION, adhering to the following principles:
         1. A linear list of steps describing how the programming code should be structured.
         2. Use structured text, such as numbered lists.
         3. Remember, the specification will be consumed by another system, so it must be self-contained and complete, containing enough context and explanation for another system to correctly interpret.

-    IF the user requests a summary of the final GOAL developed through discussion, provide this as well.

     ## CHATBOT BEHAVIORS